WILDONE-MSState/remRats/README.md

 ## Problems and bugs

-If you have encountered a bug or have found an inconsistent behaviour when using remRats, go to [issues](https://github.com/WILDONE-MSState/remRats/issues) (top-left of this web) and check first if there is already an issue with the same problem either open or closed.
+If you have encountered a bug or have found an inconsistent/unexpected behaviour while using remRats, go to [issues](https://github.com/WILDONE-MSState/remRats/issues) (top-left of this web) and check first if there is already an issue with the same problem either open or closed.
 Otherwise, you are welcome to create a